 - (a) a President; and

 - (b) a Vice-President; and

 - (c) a Secretary; and

 - (d) a Treasurer; and

-- (e) ordinary members (if any) elected under rule 53.
+- (e) ordinary members (if any) elected under rule 50.

-45 General Duties
+(c) General Duties

-- (1) As soon as practicable after being elected or appointed to the Committee, each committee member must become familiar with these Rules and the Act. - (2) The Committee is collectively responsible for ensuring that the Association complies with the Act and that individual members of the Committee comply with these Rules. - (3) Committee members must exercise their powers and discharge their duties with reasonable care and diligence. - (4) Committee members must exercise their powers and discharge their duties- - (a) in good faith in the best interests of the Association; and - (b) for a proper purpose. - (5) Committee members and former committee members must not make improper use of- - (a) their position; or - (b) information acquired by virtue of holding their position-
+- (i) As soon as practicable after being elected or appointed to the Committee, each committee member must become familiar with this Constitution and the Act. - (ii) The Committee is collectively responsible for ensuring that the Association complies with the Act and that individual members of the Committee comply with this Constitution. - (iii) Committee members must exercise their powers and discharge their duties with reasonable care and diligence. - (iv) Committee members must exercise their powers and discharge their duties- - 1. in good faith in the best interests of the Association; and - 2. for a proper purpose. - (v) Committee members and former committee members must not make improper use of- - 1. their position; or - 2. information acquired by virtue of holding their position, to gain an advantage for themselves or any other person or to cause detriment to the Association.

-so as to gain an advantage for themselves or any other person or to cause detriment to the Association.
+(vi) In addition to any duties imposed by this Constitution, a committee member must perform any other duties imposed from time to time by resolution at a general meeting.

-- See also Division 3 of Part 6 of the Act which sets out the general duties of the office holders of an incorporated association. - (6) In addition to any duties imposed by these Rules, a committee member must perform any other duties imposed from time to time by resolution at a general meeting.
+(d) President and Vice-President

-46 President and Vice-President
+- (i) Subject to subrule (2), the President or, in the President's absence, the Vice-President is the Chairperson for any general meetings and for any committee meetings. - (ii) If the President and the Vice-President are both absent, and are unable to preside, the Chairperson of the meeting must be- - 1. in the case of a general meeting-a member elected by the other members present; or

-- (1) Subject to subrule (2), the President or, in the President's absence, the Vice-President is the Chairperson for any general meetings and for any committee meetings. - (2) If the President and the Vice-President are both absent, or are unable to preside, the Chairperson of the meeting must be- - (a) in the case of a general meeting-a member elected by the other members present; or - (b) in the case of a committee meeting-a committee member elected by the other committee members present.
+2. in the case of a committee meeting-a committee member elected by the other committee members present.

-47 Secretary
+Secretary